HomeEnvironmentOn Thin Ice: 5 Ongoing Effects of Global Warming

 Huge Economic Risks For A Fragile Economy

-Along with the finances required to treat and control the outbreak of diseases, the fragile state of the world’s atmosphere has been directly correlated with an increase in storms and floods.
+Along with the finances required to treat and control the outbreak of diseases, the fragile state of the world’s atmosphere has been directly correlated with increased storms and floods.
 The damage from these extreme weather events has some scientists pricing the possible damage at $20 trillion before the end of the century.

 Lives And Livelihoods Threatened By Drought